MorimaruKida/MorimaruKida.github.io/facilities.md

 :-------------------------:|:-------------------------:
 ![field](https://s3-media3.fl.yelpcdn.com/bphoto/cQ1Yoa75m2yUFFbY2xwuqw/348s.jpg)  |  ![Net house](/assets/img/DSCF9943.jpg)

 And other basic instruments such as IEW/ultrapure water systems, an autoclave, deep freezers, ...
+All reagents are registered with barcodes and properly managed with an online system.

 ***
 ### Field equipment